 Testing & Iteration

 To guide design decisions, I built and maintained a user pool to track interviews, feedback, and feature interest across multiple libraries.
 This helped me prioritize real needs and continuously test changes with the right people.
-Insights from this pool shaped everything from dashboard layout to how check-ins were streamlined.

 Event Creation

 The original event creation reused the same screen as event management, causing confusion and clutter.
 I redesigned it to focus on essentials, enabling quick publishing, with advanced settings available later for fine-tuning.
+This substantially reduced the click amount needed for libraries to get their events up and running, no matter the event size.

 Progressive Disclosure